NicerEnterprises/businessLogic-forPHP-generic-databases/slouch/README.md

 stdClass objects and Exceptions back.
 This makes it trivial to incorporate Sag into your application, build different functionality on top of it, and expand Sag to incorporate new CouchDB functionality.

-This is a *fork* of the original SAG Library that was hosted on saggincouch.com.

 Compatibility
 -------------